django-cms/django-cms/docs/getting_started/configuration.rst

 **limits**

 Limit the number of plugins that can be placed inside this placeholder.
-Dictionary keys are plugin names; values are their respective limits.
+Dictionary keys are plugin names and the values are their respective limits.
 Special
 case: "global" - Limit the absolute number of plugins in this placeholder regardless of type (takes precedence over the type-specific limits).